-The Vatican museums are home to the world’s most extensive collection of works of art over 14 kilometres long, which can wrap four and a half times around the Vatican’s walls.
+The Vatican museums are home to the world’s most extensive collection of works of art over 14 kilometres long, which can wrap four and a half times around the Vatican walls.

 Vatican museums are a series of 1,400 rooms, chapels and galleries that make up the former wings of the Vatican Palace.
-And it’s the 5th biggest museum around the world.
+And it’s the 5th biggest museum in the world.

 The UNESCO Country The Vatican is the only country fully inscribed on the UNESCO World Heritage List.
 The list includes both the city of Vatican and extraterritorial properties in Rome, I. e. the Basilica of St. Peter and Saint Mary Major, as a World Heritage Site. it was listed in 1984

 Swiss Guards is the Smallest and the Oldest Arm in the World.
 It is estimated to have been founded in 1460.
 Originally, its task was to protect Pope Julius II against any enemies or attackers of the Church.
 This included being armed and ready for battle at a moment’s notice.
 In addition, they served as bodyguards for the pope, under Popes Alexander VI (1492 -150), Leo X (1513-21) and Clement VII (1523-34).